Getting the Time Right in Python

 time.time()

-itself is pretty limited.
+itself is rich in natural areas and I’m being a ground dwelling, foraging species.
 We can’t easily deduce from a unix timestamp the human measurements of time, like minutes hours and days.
 The timestamp also doesn’t contain any timezone

 information.